geerlingguy/ansible-role-elasticsearch/README.md

 Controls the Elasticsearch service options.

+    elasticsearch_config_template: elasticsearch.yml.j2
+    elasticsearch_config_file_path: /etc/elasticsearch/elasticsearch.yml

+The template to use for the Elasticsearch config file, and the path to which the config file will be written.

     elasticsearch_network_host: localhost

 Network host to listen for incoming connections on.
 By default we only listen on the localhost interface.
 Change this to the IP address to listen on a specific interface, or `0.0.0.0` to listen on all interfaces.